 Expert Tips

-If the butter is too warm, your cookies could come out greasy.
-Room temperature butter isn’t super soft — it should just slightly give when you press on it.
+- Room temperature butter isn’t soft and squishy — it should slightly give when you press on it.

 Recipe FAQs

 Yes.
-Just wrap baked cookies individually in plastic wrap then place them in a zip-top bag.
+Wrap baked chai cookies individually in plastic wrap then place them in a zip-top bag.
 Store cookies in the freezer for 8-12 months.

 You bet!
-You can keep your cookie dough in an airtight container in the refrigerator for up to four days before baking.
+You can keep your chai cookie dough in an airtight container in the refrigerator for up to four days before baking.
+Very cold cookie dough won't spread as much, and the cookies will be very thick.
+Let the dough sit at room temperature for 15 minutes before baking.
+If the first batch is thicker than you like, slightly flatten the dough balls.

 Let's Stay in Touch